msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

         - In case of Event grid, sender and receiver are dependent on each other.
       - It has integration with Azure and non-Azure services
       - It can capture events to Azure blob storage or data lake
+      - It is scalable
+        - using Auto-inflate
+          - scale the number of throughput units
+      - has rich ecosystem
-      - Example Scenarios for Event Hubs use cases
+        - Event Hubs for Apache Kafka ecosystems enables Apache Kafka clients and applications talk to Event Hubs      - Example Scenarios for Event Hubs use cases
         - Big data
           - Telemetry data: get data from an array of sensors to detect an earthquake
           - Data archival